 - 100,000 miles from the standard earn interest rate

 In total, you’d receive a whopping 145,000 AA miles.
 That’s enough, for example, to redeem for two roundtrip tickets to Maldives (like I did) in business class with 5,000 miles left to spare.
-Those tickets generally sell for at least over $4,000 each.
+Those tickets generally sell for at least $4,000 each.

 I’ll add this to our list of the top bank bonuses.